 - Blood Sugar: Sauna use reduces insulin resistance and blood glucose levels, stabilizing sugar levels.

 - Healthy Hair: It activates the sebaceous gland in your scalp, which helps to condition and moisturize your hair.

 - Anti-aging: Sauna sessions help you to look young by improving blood flow to your skin.
-This aids in the removal of dead cells, growth of new skin cells, and the production of natural oils, moisturizers and antibiotics.
+This aids in the removal of dead cells, the growth of new skin cells, and the natural production of oils, moisturizers, and antibiotics.